Spread Kindness and Make a Difference in your Home, Neighborhood and Community

 4. Forgive yourself.

 Understand that making mistakes are what being alive is all about.
 We are all learning, all the time, every day.
 ‘Mistakes’ are opportunities to learn.
 That is all.
 Beating yourself up about something that goes wrong for hours/days/months on end is torturous, pointless and harmful.
-Say to yourself, “I made a mistake.
+Next time you make a mistake, exhibit self love by saying to yourself, “I made a mistake.
 What did I learn?
 Great; I can now move on to the next thing.
 I am human!”

 5. Encourage yourself.